rendrap/miss-devi/_pages/publications.md

 [Evaluate the Effect of Ground Tire Rubber on Laboratory Rutting Performance of Asphalt Concrete Mixtures][ihwc-12]

-_Proceedings of Industrial and Hazardous Waste Conference_, 2002
+Proceedings of Industrial and Hazardous Waste Conference, 2002

 Try to solve the new Formula Cube!
 It works exactly like a Rubik's Cube but it is only $2, from China.
 Learn to solve it with the tutorial on rubiksplace.com or use the [solver to calculate][rubik] the solution in a few steps.